Haier Dishwasher Not Draining? Fix Guide (2026)

 Haier compact countertop models (HLP, HDC series):

 These units have a self-contained drain setup.
-The filter is accessed the same way (bottom of the tub, counterclockwise rotation), but the drain pump is much smaller and accessible through the side panel or bottom service access panel.
+The filter is accessed the same way (bottom of the tub, counterclockwise rotation).
+But the drain pump is much smaller and accessible through the side panel or bottom service access panel.
 These models are harder to service DIY and benefit from a service call for pump issues.

 Step-by-step DIY fix (45 min)